Laws and International Laws

 Introduction

-Problem with US Counter Terrorism Policy
+Problem with US Counter-Terrorism Policy

 Rationale

-The second main consideration that requires point by point attention is the planet’s rate of technological change.
+The second main consideration that requires point-by-point attention is the planet’s rate of technological change.
 This is happening at the speediest rate in history and is having a sensational effect on both international relations and the danger of terrorism.
-Whilst governments can now control data in the ballpark of a subject’s close to home foundation, their travel histories and their accounts, the rate of technical change, the sheer volume of data, protection concerns, the expenditure of national IT anticipates and inter office turf wars all utmost a government’s adequacy when taking care of mass It data.
+Whilst governments can now control data in the ballpark of a subject’s close-to-home foundation, their travel histories and their accounts, the rate of technical change, the sheer volume of data, protection concerns, the expenditure of national IT anticipates and inter-office turf wars all utmost a government’s adequacy when taking care of mass It data.

 Conclusion